 I don’t know what year it was.
-But, I remember how it happened, clearly, and how surprised I was, days after, months and years after, when I thought recalled it.
+But, I remember how it happened, clearly, and how surprised I was, days after, months and years after, when I recalled it.

 Heights is a film that came out in theaters in 2005.
-I saw it at night on DVD, but again, I don’t remember what year it was.
+I saw it at night on DVD at home but, again, I don’t remember what year it was.
 It was winter, cold outside (sometimes winters in Missouri aren’t cold).
 Black ice, dirty slush, and hard frozen snow.
 Not a night for sensible, warm-blooded boys like me to be out.
 I was home, insulated in my one-bedroom bubble, with my pajamas on – black sweatpants and a Denver Broncos t-shit – and three space heaters on full blast, because the motor in my furnace burned out my first year in this apartment and it was never fixed or replaced.

 Heights stars Glenn Close and that may be why I bought it, on sale someplace – it feels like I bought it at Barnes & Nobles (B&N), but it may have been in a bargain basin at Walmart; Heights is the kind of film someone who likes B&N would appreciate.
 It also stars James Marsden, an actor I have enjoyed and followed since he played Cyclops in the X-Men movies.
-Glenn Close plays a theater actress and director; her daughter in the film )played by Elizabeth Banks) daughter is married to James Marsden’s character, who is closeted, and in a secret relationship with a man who lives in the same apartment building.
+Glenn Close plays a theater actress and director; her daughter in the film (played by Elizabeth Banks) is married to James Marsden’s character, who is closeted and in a secret relationship with a man who lives in the same apartment building.

 I don’t know why I decided to watch Heights that night.
 I had been buying DVDs, building a personal film library, for years, because I prefer owning media to streaming it, films or music.
-And, I was feeling good that night.
+And I was feeling good that night.
 I remember it.
 I was snug.
 I felt safe.
 I was in good shape, back in those days: I had no gut; I weighed less than 200 pounds; I hadn’t smoked in years.
 I had finally paid off about $7000 in debt, and my money was once again my own.
 So, maybe I was celebrating.
-But, more likely, I was trying to live the kind of quality, quiet, Saturday-night-at-home life that other people live, instead of doing what I normally did, which was spend all night on YouTube until I forced myself to go to bed, or listening to old music while regretting an unchangeable past.
+But, more likely, I was trying to live the kind of quality, quiet, Saturday-night-at-home life that other people live, instead of doing what I normally did, which was spend all night on YouTube until I forced myself to go to bed or listening to old music while regretting an unchangeable past.

 I know exactly when it happened.

 Marsden and Banks, husband and wife, are in the kitchen, talking, not really arguing, I think.
 She’s leaving for work.
 He’s padding around in his pajama bottoms.
-She asks him if he has cigarettes..
+She asks him if he has cigarettes.
 He says he doesn’t.
 He’s eating a Pop-Tart.
 She thinks they’re gross.
 They kiss, she leaves.
 Marsden waits a few beats, then, on the tips of his toes, reaches to the back of an open cupboard, and brings out a pack of cigarettes.

 It’s not a full pack.
 He pulls a lighter out of the pack, shakes out a cigarette, lights it, and takes a long drag.

-And I wanted to smoke again.
+I wanted to smoke again.